Kuala Lumpur Skyline 2026

 Kuala Lumpur: The Economic Heart

-• Profile: Multinational employees, entrepreneurs.
+• Profile: Employees at multinationals, entrepreneurs.

-• Average Budget: 8,000 - 15,000 MYR / month for a family.
+• Average budget: 8,000 - 15,000 MYR / month for a family.

-• Advantage: Excellent international schools and nightlife.
+• Highlight: Top-tier international schools and nightlife.

 Learn more about KL